Peterson Ks 10, McCann homers as Mets beat Phils again, 5-1

 TRAINER’S ROOM

-Phillies: RHP Archie Bradley (oblique) is expected to miss three to four weeks with a Grade 1 strain, per Girardi.
+Phillies: RHP Archie Bradley (oblique) is expected to miss three to four weeks with a Grade 1 strain, Girardi said.

 Mets: RHP Dellin Betances (right shoulder) is with the club and receiving treatment.
-The four-time All-Star reliever still has minor soreness but is progressing well, said manager Luis Rojas.
+The four-time All-Star reliever still has minor soreness but is progressing well, Rojas said.
 Betances is expected to remain in New York during the upcoming road trip. … 3B J.D.
 Davis (bruised left hand) participated in outdoor batting practice Tuesday and was able to take full swings.

 UP NEXT